 Our customers primarily consist of students and individuals enrolling in our courses.
-Given the nature of our business, we had no customer who contributed, or any five customers who collectively contributed, to 30% or more of our total revenue during the year ended 31 July 2020.
+Given the nature of our business, we had no customer who contributed, or any five customers who collectively contributed, to 30% or more of our total revenue during the year ended 31 July 2021.

-During the year ended 31 July 2020, revenue generated from courses and products (including mock examination services and VIP self-study services) provided by (i) our Top Five Tutors accounted for approximately 47.1% of our total revenue, and the aggregate remuneration payable to our Top Five Tutors amounted to approximately HK\$58.6 million, accounting for approximately 26.1% of our total staff costs and service fees; and (ii) our Top One Tutor accounted for approximately 24.2% of our total revenue, and the aggregate remuneration payable to our Top One Tutor amounted to approximately HK\$28.1 million, accounting for approximately 15.9% of our total staff costs and service fees.
-None of our Directors, their respective close associates, or any of the existing Shareholder (which to the knowledge of our Directors owns more than 5% of our issued share capital) had any interest in any of our Top Five Tutors during the year ended 31 July 2020 and up to the date of this Annual Report.
+During the year ended 31 July 2021, the aggregate remuneration payable to our Top Five Tutors amounted to approximately HK\$25.8 million, accounting for approximately 19.9% of our total staff costs and service fees; and the aggregate remuneration payable to our Top One Tutor amounted to approximately HK\$12.9 million, accounting for approximately 10.0% of our total staff costs and service fees.
+None of our Directors, their respective close associates, or any of the existing Shareholder (which to the knowledge of our Directors owns more than 5% of the issued share capital of the Company) had any interest in any of our Top Five Tutors (including without limitation the Top One Tutor) during the year ended 31 July 2021 and up to the date of this Annual Report.